AmiDARK/Amos-Professional-X-Source-Code-Official/README.md

 be included in all copies or substantial portions of the Software.
 This mean that the License.txt available in the repository fit the MIT license requirements.

 This repository is 68k Assembly and was entirely restructured.
 It will be really different from the original François Lionet or Marc365 repositories..
-Files names is now more talkative and organized by categories.
+Files names are now more talkative and organized by categories.
 It is better for developer teams as some files were explosed in parts to make updates easier by development teams.
 It is powerful and runs like an operating system.
 Games and multimedia become exciting to program again, relying on your own skills instead of libraries.

 This release is as-is and doesn't contain any installation or demos.